 It’s a symbolic middle finger to a society that says women’s breasts should always be caged.

 Once I reached my freshman year of college, my sociology teacher laid it all out right in front of me.
 The male gaze exists, the glass ceiling is real, and women still don’t get equal treatment.
 Again, I was in denial.
 I was honestly offended.
 I pride myself on being a strong, self-possessed person, and I hated someone telling me that I was essentially still living in a world that belonged to someone else.
 However, once I heard the words I’d been thinking for so long finally be said out loud, I admitted to myself that it was true.

 Fast-forward a year or so later, and I woke up one morning and decided, You know what?
 I am not going to wear a bra.
-I remembered that whole day I felt free.
+I remembered I felt free the entire day.
 Empowered.
 Quite frankly, I felt like a badass.
 Why?
 Because for the first time, maybe in my whole life, I was finally in control of my body.
 After a lifetime of uniforms and no leggings and wondering what I could wear to make the boys think I was beautiful, it was something I could do in protest.

 Sure, it was a small change, and it’s likely that no one even noticed, but it wasn’t about that.
 It was something I got to choose to do with my body, in a world where I feel like I don’t have control over my body.
 (Plus, I’m lazy, and honestly visible nipples are hot.)
 Now, I hardly ever wear bras on a daily basis (besides work or if I’m in the mood for a little lace).

 I’m lucky that now, unlike my Catholic school days, I’m no longer in an environment where someone would ever chastise me for not wearing a bra.
 I’m also lucky to feel comfortable with my cup size (I’m a C) since I know there are plenty of women out there who prefer the support a bra provides.